powsybl/powsybl.github.io/docs/iidm/model/currentLimits.md

 The `com.powsybl.iidm.network.CurrentLimits` interface is used to model current limits for [branches](branch.md), [dangling lines](danglingLine.md) and [three windings transformers](threeWindingsTransformer.md).
-Current limits are defined by:
-- a permanent limit
-- any number of temporary limits
+Current limits are defined by at most one permanent limit and/or any number of temporary limits.

 # Permanent Limits
 A permanent limit is modeled by a double.

 # Temporary Limits
 A temporary limit has an **acceptable duration**.
-The component on which the current limits are applied to can safely stayed between the previous limit (could be another temporary limit or a permanent limit) and this limit during the acceptable duration.
+The component on which the current limits are applied can safely remain between the preceding limit (it could be another temporary limit or a permanent limit) and this limit for a duration up to the acceptable duration.
-A `NaN` value for a temporary limit means infinite.
+A `NaN` value for the acceptable duration of a temporary limit means an infinite duration.

 # Examples
 This example shows how to create a new `CurrentLimits` instance: